Frequently Asked Questions (FAQs)

 What's the difference between the "gold" edition and the "black" edition of The Children of Litha?

-The short answer is that the gold edition has gold edges, gold foiled box and book, includes The All and The Void extra cards, and was published as a limited 1200 copy run back in 2018.
-The black "open" edition was created to continue selling The Children of Litha once the gold edition sold out (which I never expected to happen so quickly!).
+The "Opan/standard" black edition was created to continue selling The Children of Litha once the gold edition sold out (which I never expected to happen so quickly!).
 See answer above about why I chose to make the gold edition limited.
-The black edition does not contain the extra cards.
+The black edition has a luxurious rose-petal finish, mat black edges, and does not contain the 2 extra cards.
 It's a standard 78 card deck.
-It has a rose petal finish and black edges.
-It comes with a full-color guidebook in a magnetic close box and velvet pouch.
+It still comes with a full-color guidebook in a magnetic close box and velvet pouch.
 You can buy it here.

 Do your decks come in different finishes?